Summary:

 Revival of the spirit of the Silk Road:

-In recent years, there has been renewed interest in reviving the economic and cultural connections that characterized the Silk Road.
-This revitalization takes many forms, including infrastructure projects that seek to restore historic trade routes and stimulate economic development.
+development.
 For example, the Belt and Road Initiative (BRI), launched by China in 2013, aims to create a modern version of the Silk Road by investing in infrastructure and connectivity across Asia, Africa and Europe.
 The BRI seeks to increase trade and strengthen economic cooperation along the ancient Silk Road routes by investing in ports, railways, highways and other projects.
 Additionally, contemporary trade agreements and partnerships reflect the influence of the Silk Road.

 The establishment of the Eurasian Economic Union (EAEU), consisting of Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Russia, is an example of a modern economic bloc that seeks to promote trade and integration along the Silk Road.
 Similarly, the China-Pakistan Economic Corridor (CPEC) aims to build a network of infrastructure and energy projects linking China's western regions with Pakistan's Gwadar port, extending the Silk Road to South Asia.
 Cultural exchanges also play a significant role in reviving the spirit of the Silk Road.
 Various initiatives promote the exchange of ideas, arts and traditions among countries historically connected by the Silk Road.
-Through exhibitions, festivals and academic exchanges, contemporary cultural initiatives help preserve and appreciate the shared heritage along ancient trade routes.
+Through exhibitions, festivals and academic exchanges,

 Iran's contemporary efforts to revive the Silk Road: